-Internal Audit Department conducts assessments of the adequacy and effectiveness of risk management, internal control and management in the Bank.
-In this way, an independent and objective certificate of the situation in the controlled organizational parts of the Bank is provided and the reports and necessary recommendations are submitted to the management of the Bank.
-The internal audit is independent of the activities being controlled, as well as in relation to the daily internal control processes within the Bank, which enables it to carry out its function objectively and impartially.
+Internal Audit Department conducts assessments of the adequacy and effectiveness of risk management, as well as the efficiency of the internal control system.
+In accordance with the International Standards of Internal Auditing, Internal Audit performs audit in a manner that allows reasonable, but not absolute, assurance that risk management systems, controls and governance processes are adequate and function as designed and implemented by the management of the Bank.
+In this way, an independent and objective assurance of the situation in the controlled organizational parts of the Bank is provided and the reports and necessary recommendations are submitted at the same time to the Supervisory Board, Audit Committee and Executive Board of the Bank.
+The internal audit is independent of the activities being controlled,, which enables it to carry out its function objectively and impartially.
+Internal audit helps the Bank to achieve its objectives by introducing a systematic, disciplined approach to assessing and improving risk management, improving the effectiveness of internal control system and corporate governance.